Ultralight Backpacking Gear 2026: Best Tested Picks

 | HMG Southwest 2400 | 860g | 40L | Internal frame | $350 |

-Our top pick: Durston Kakwa 55.
+Top pick: Durston Kakwa 55.
 The Kakwa is a revelation in ultralight pack design.
 At 830 grams, it carries loads up to 15 kilograms comfortably thanks to a well-designed internal frame, padded hipbelt, and excellent load transfer.
 The 55-liter volume is sufficient for ultralight three-season kits.
 This pack makes the transition to ultralight seamless because it carries like a much heavier pack.
+For a deeper field-tested comparison of the top packs across every price tier, see our best ultralight backpacks guide.

 Photo credit on Pexels